clinicalml/deepDiagnosis/README.md

 #Input:
 Input should be one of the two formats descrubed below:

 ![Here is an Imaginary input and output for a single person in 2 input setting.](https://github.com/clinicalml/deepDiagnosis/blob/master/doc/input_formats.png)

 Read below for the details:

-1) Python nympy arrays (also support cPickle) of size
+Format 1) Python nympy arrays (also support cPickle) of size

 xtrain, xvalid, xtest: |labs| x |people| x |cohort time| for creating the input batches

 ytrain, yvalid, ytest: |diseases| x |people| x |cohort time| for creating the output batches and inclusion/exclusion for each batch member

-2) Python numpy arrays (also support cPickle) of size
+Format 2) Python numpy arrays (also support cPickle) of size

 xtrain, xvalid, xtest: |Labs| x |people| x |cohort time| for the output

 ytrain, yvalid, ytest: |diseases| x |people| for the output, where we do not have a concept of time.

+(Note that in format 2 you can also provide exclusion-per-disease for input.
+If you need that version, let me know and I'll update that part immediately.)

-3) *advanced* shelve databases, for our internal use.
+Format 3) *advanced* shelve databases, for our internal use.

 Please refer to https://github.com/clinicalml/ckd_progression for details.